outofcoffee/imposter/docs/templates.md

 ## Using JsonPath in placeholders

-You can use a JsonPath expression to query a complex object in a placeholder.
+You can use a JsonPath expression to query an object when using a placeholder.

 See the [template queries](template_queries.md) page for more details.